donalharrison/no1_system/docs/core/Statuses.md

 ## Confused
 #### Fixed
-While Confused, add 2 Hazard to your rolls.
+While Confused, add 2 Hazard to your rolls and you do not create Hazards when creatures Shift to Move past you.
 Your Confused rating decreases by -1 at the end of each of your turns.

 ## Dazed
 #### Fixed
-Until the end of your next turn, you can either take one action or one shift, but not both.
+Until the end of your next turn, you can either take one action or one shift, and you do not create Hazards when creatures Shift to Move past you.
 Your Dazed rating decreases by -1 at the end of each of your turns.

 ## Disguised
-### Variable
+#### Variable
 Your Disguised rating determines how well you have concealed your identity.
 Actions taken to use Insight, Investigate, or Perceive your true identity reduce your Disgeised rating by Hits in their result set.

 ## Dying